 In order to treat different trauma populations, it may be more efficacious to develop flexible virtual scenarios that can evoke a variety of stressful events.
 We propose a different approach that broadens the scope of traditional VR systems (Baños et al., 2008, 2009): instead of requiring patients to work within discrete virtual worlds, we support designing displays which are adapted to the users' needs, regardless of the type of trauma they have suffered.
 To this end, our group has developed a VR system called "EMMA's World" wherein patients can explore a stressful environment to the degree required for specific therapeutic needs.
 The system shows customized, clinically significant environments for each individual, emphasizing the meaning of the trauma or stressful event over the realism of the VR environment.
-Personalized components in the environments, rather than merely realistic representations, help patients process trauma exposure program, was used.
-For the treatment of PG, the in a safe and protective environment.
-The "exibility of this VR tool could be useful in treating various kinds of traumas and other SRDs such as PG and AD.
+Personalized components in the environments, rather than merely realistic representations, help patients process trauma in a safe and protective environment.
+The flexibility of this VR tool could be useful in treating various kinds of traumas and other SRDs such as PG and AD.
 The system includes emotional virtual elements that can be activated and customized.
-The objective is to create a relevant physical representation using virtual elements of the patient s personal emotional associations with a traumatic or stressful event.
+The objective is to create a relevant physical representation using virtual elements of the patient's personal emotional associations with a traumatic or stressful event.

-In a previous study (Banos et al., 2009, it has been proven the effectiveness the ••EMMA•s World••, showing that expectations and satisfaction with the treatment were high for all participants, and after completing the treatment, participants even evaluated the program higher than they did initially.
-Moreover, the EMMA s World treatment program was rated by the participants as not very out studies that focus on effcacy as well as on effectiveness.
-Ef"cacy-focused research seeks to evaluate speci"c therapeutic protocols with the goal of achieving empirically supported therapy status.
-Effectiveness-focused research attempts to understand not only the ways therapy is practiced in the real world, but also to identify those factors that in"uence therapy.
-The aim of the present paper is to analyze ef"cacy of the ••EMMA•s World•• comparing this CBT treatment using VR and a ••traditional • CBT treatment for SRDs.
-The • EMMA • s World condition used in this work is the same used in the previous one (Banos et al., 2009), but additional measures are included and comparisons with ••traditional CBT condition. are analyzed.
+In a previous study (Baños et al., 2009), it has been proven the effectiveness the "EMMA's World", showing that expectations and satisfaction with the treatment were high for all participants, and after completing the treatment, participants even evaluated the program higher than they did initially.
+Moreover, the EMMA's World treatment program was rated by the participants as not very aversive.
+As we have said before, it is necessary to carry out studies that focus on efficacy as well as on effectiveness.
+Efficacy-focused research seeks to evaluate specific therapeutic protocols with the goal of achieving empirically supported therapy status.
+Effectiveness-focused research attempts to understand not only the ways therapy is practiced in the real world, but also to identify those factors that influence therapy.
+The aim of the present paper is to analyze efficacy of the "EMMA's World" comparing this CBT treatment using VR and a "traditional" CBT treatment for SRDs.
+The "EMMA's World condition used in this work is the same used in the previous one (Baños et al., 2009), but additional measures are included and comparisons with "traditional CBT condition" are analyzed.
 So far, there are no studies comparing VR treatment for SRD with traditional treatment.
-To achieve this objective, general clinical variables that are common to the three SRDs included in this study (PTSD.
-PG, and AD) will be analyzed.
-This strategy is not new; Al-Kubaisy et al. (1992) used it to test the ef"cacy of a speci"c exposure-based treatment program for various anxiety disorders.
-It is hypothesized that both treatments will signi"cantly reduce primary symptomatology of SRDs and that the ef"cacy of the two treatment conditions will not differ signi"cantly.
+To achieve this objective, general clinical variables that are common to the three SRDs included in this study (PTSD, PG, and AD) will be analyzed.
+This strategy is not new; Al-Kubaisy et al. (1992) used it to test the efficacy of a specific exposure-based treatment program for various anxiety disorders.
+It is hypothesized that both treatments will significantly reduce primary symptomatology of SRDs and that the efficacy of the two treatment conditions will not differ significantly.

-Material and methods
+2. Material and methods